Film & TV

 2. The Jinx

 Murder among the rich and famous.
 Kathie Durst, wife of real estate scion Robert Durst, disappeared in 1982.
 Her body has never been found.
-Then, in 2000, Durst’s close friend Susan Berman, who may have held some secrets, was also murdered.
-And a year later Durst’s neighbor is found dismembered.
+Then, in 2000, Durst’s close friend Susan Berman, who seemed to know something about the strange disappearance, was also murdered.
+And, just one year later, Durst’s neighbor is found dismembered.
 Amazingly, Durst manages to escape justice right until the end, when he gives himself away to the filmmakers with a stunning mistake.

 3. Aileen: The Life and Death of a Serial Killer